Travelling to the USA with Kids – Everything You Need to Know Before You Go

 Car seats are a bit of a headache when travelling!
 The laws regarding car seats vary from state to state in the USA, and my kids are still in booster seats here in Australia.
 Hiring 3 seats with the rental cars was too expensive.
 I know other families had bought car seats once they arrived in the USA from Walmart or Target, but I had the problem of having no car seats for the kids to get to a store in the first place.

 I had previously purchased folding booster seats for when we travelled for my older two kids, so I grabbed another one and took these with us.
 The are lightweight and easy to transport and fit into a bag at the airport.
-I managed to squeeze all 3 boosters into a car seat travel bag similar to this one.
+I managed to squeeze all 3 boosters into this car seat travel bag.
 Plus having the shoulder straps so it could be carried as a backpack was a lifesaver in the airport, keeping our hands free for bags, kids and passports.

 Book in advance